vegawidget/altair/README.md

 ```

 It is necessary to have a working Altair installation on your computer.
-As a first step, I would recommend that you follow the [Altair
+As a first step, you may wish to follow the [Altair installation
-installation
 instructions](https://altair-viz.github.io/getting_started/installation.html).
 When you get vegalite plots to render in your Python environment, I
 would suggest you determine the path to your particular Python